Using the SBA 7(a) Loan for a Bed and Breakfast

 Here’s a look at some of the things you can do with the SBA 7(a) loan:

 New construction of a B&B facility.
 Building a new B&B can be expensive, but any of the costs can be covered by the SBA 7(a).

 Refinancing a bed and breakfast.
 The funds from the SBA 7(a) can be used to refinance an existing loan.
 There are specific conditions for the loan to be used this way; for more information, check out our page on Refinancing Debt.

 Buying an existing building.
 You may find it cheaper to buy a vacant site rather than to build.
 The SBA 7(a) loan allows for the purchase of commercial real estate and land.

 SBA7a.Loans works with business owners on other government-backed loan programs as well.
 The SBA 504 is another loan that's larger than the SBA 7(a).
-The 504 can have more favorable terms, including a lower amount down.
-Typically, the SBA 504 is used with a traditional loan, with the costs split between the two.
+The 504 loan often has more favorable terms than the 7(a), including a lower down payments and interest rates.
+Typically, SBA 504 loans are used with a traditional loan, with the costs split between the two.